- Knowledge is … sum of collectively established construals/constructions

 - Equilibration (Jean Piaget, 1960s) – Drawing an analogy to notion of “equilibrium” in chemistry, Piaget used the metaphor of Equilibration to describe the motivators of Assimilation and Accommodation – namely, one’s need to calm feelings of being unsettled or disrupted

-- Piaget's Model of Cognitive Development (Jean Piaget and Barbel Inhelder, 1940s) – a model that tracks development from birth to late adolescence through Sensorimotor, Preoperational, Concrete Operational, and Formal Operational periods.
+- Stage Theory of Cognitive Development (Piaget's Model of Cognitive Development) (Jean Piaget and Barbel Inhelder, 1940s) – a model that tracks development from birth to late adolescence through Sensorimotor, Preoperational, Concrete Operational, and Formal Operational periods.
+(See Cognitive Developmentalisms for more detail.)

 - Piagetian Programs – a phrase used to distinguish teaching methods and classroom structures that are informed by Piaget’s Genetic Epistemology and Piaget's Model of Cognitive Development (see above).